kapunahelewong/module-injector-tree/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+To use:

+1. Clone this repo with `git clone https://github.com/kapunahelewong/module-injector-tree.git`
+2. `cd` into the directory
+3. `npm install`
+4. `ng serve`
+5. Open a browser to `http://localhost:4200`
+6. Open the code in your editor.

+There are two services, the FlowerService and the AnimalService.
+The FlowerService is available via the root ModuleInjector so the AppModule and LazyModule can see it, but the AnimalService is visible only to the LazyModule.
+This demonstrates the ModuleInjector tree.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.